adbc-drivers/bigquery/go/validation/bigquery.md

 {{ version_header|safe }}

-This driver provides access to [Google BigQuery][bigquery], a data warehouse offered by Google Cloud.
+This driver provides access to [BigQuery][bigquery], a data warehouse offered by Google Cloud.

 ## Installation & Quickstart